-The pupils entered the new building at 10:00 A.M. preceded by Mr. Frank M. Marsh, the Superintendent of Schools and Mr. A.B.
-Kimball, the principal of the high school.
+The pupils entered the new building at 10:00 A.M. preceded by Mr. Frank M. Marsh, the Superintendent of Schools and Mr. A. B. Kimball, the principal of the high school.
 The pupils were escorted to the large room on the southwest corner of the building which now is room 4.
-There Mr. and Mrs. Rogers received them.
+There Mr. and Mrs. Rogers received them, and each pupil shook hands with Mr. Rogers and received a kindly word of greeting.